![]() |

 Lizzie Smith Clements attended during 1870s.
 She was among the first ladies to study music at Wesleyan and was a daughter of Colonel Davis Smith and Elizabeth of Monroe County - Jane Smith.
 Although the names of all graduating classes did not survive or are not offered to the public, it is a family tradition that Jane Smith was a graduate during the early part of the 1850s.
 Later, Jane sent her daughter, Lizzie Smith Clements, to Wesleyan, who then passed the tradition down to her daughter, Mary Brent Chambliss.
 The search for names of Wesleyan graduates in the Georgia Graduates Database.

 The first class graduated in 1840, its first graduate being Miss Catherine Elizabeth Brewer.
 When the Georgia Conference of the Methodist Church assumed responsibility in 1843, it was renamed Wesleyan Female College.
-In 1917 the word "female" was eliminated from its title.
-Wesleyan was the birthplace of the first two Greek societies for the Adelphean Society in 1851 (now Alpha Delta Pi) and the Philomathean Society in 1852 (now Phi Mu).
+In 1917 the word “female” was eliminated from its title.
+Wesleyan was the birthplace of the first two Greek societies for the Adelphean Society in 1851 (now Alpha Delta Pi) and the Philomathean Society in 1852.